<img src="https://events.xg4ken.com/pixel/v2?tid=KT-N2BAB-3ED&amp;noscript=1" width="1" height="1" style="display:none">

 Credit Mix

-Credit mix considers your combination of credit cards, retain accounts, installment loans (like personal loans and vehicle loans), finance company accounts and mortgages.
+Credit mix considers your combination of credit cards, installment loans (like personal loans and vehicle loans), finance company accounts and mortgages.
 You don't need to have each type of loan, but you also do not need to open credit accounts if you don't need them.
 Having credit cards and installment loans with good credit history will help to raise your score.

 Key Take a Ways